ssdev1510/firstproject/Document.md

 #### Reference Detail -
 1. If you are using **local tomcat server**:
 - How to add the server in eclipse– Add the local tomcat server into the eclipse by using link  https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.stardust.docs.wst%2Fhtml%2Fwst-integration%2Fconfiguration.html.
-- In case of local tomcat server you need to add some external jars in local tomcat server lib folder- You can copy jars from this location
+- In case of local tomcat server you need to add some external jars in local tomcat server lib folder- You can copy jars from this location ```bash
-"\\DWDF207.wdf.sap.corp\NW_E_Perf\technology\11.Tools UI-X\05.NewDataModel\dev-env-prereqs\jar-files-required-for-local-tomcat"
+"\\DWDF207.wdf.sap.corp\NW_E_Perf\technology\11.Tools UI-X\05.NewDataModel\dev-env-prereqs\jar-files-required-for-local-tomcat" ```
 - How to deploy war file into the tomcat server – There are two ways to deploy it on the server.
 One is copy the war file from the target folder in project location and put that file in the webapps folder of local apache tomcat server.
 And second way is to deploy the war file through tomcat manager link - localhost:8080/manager/html”.